 10. Vitamin C

-Vitamin C (also called ascorbic acid) boosts your immunity.
+Vitamin C (also called ascorbic acid) is necessary for proper immune system function.
 It does this by encouraging white blood cell production, which helps protect your body against infection.

 It also helps these cells function more effectively and protects them against harmful molecules.

 A healthy immune system helps bring balance back to your body.
-Increasing your intake of vitamin C may help boost your body’s ability to beat the infection.
+Increasing your intake of vitamin C if you’re deficient may help boost your body’s ability to beat the infection.

 Oral thrush almost always causes symptoms, although they range in severity and duration.